 Sports and Children with Special Needs

-All children can benefit from the exercise, energy release, and pure enjoyment of
+All children can benefit from exercise, energy release, and pure enjoyment of playing

-with special needs are sometimes not encouraged to exercise.
-Their parents or guardians
+Children with special needs are sometimes not encouraged to exercise.
+Their parents

-may fear they'll get hurt.
-But physical activity is as important for children with
+or guardians may fear they'll get hurt.
+But physical activity is as important for

 Participating in sports can help boost self-confidence.
 It can also improve skills